Subscribe

 Download data as a spreadsheet: Nonfarm Payroll Job Estimates | LAUS Seasonally Adjusted Data

-This news release presents estimates derived from two monthly surveys.
+These estimates are derived from two monthly surveys.
 The Current Population Survey collects information from households on labor force status, including labor force participation, employment, and unemployment.
-The Current Employment Statistics survey collects information from nonfarm employers by industry on the number of jobs, hours worked, and wages paid to individuals on their payrolls.
+The Current Employment Statistics survey collects information from nonfarm employers by industry on the number of wage and salary jobs, hours worked, and wages paid to individuals on their payrolls.
 Both surveys are administered by the U.S. Bureau of Labor Statistics.
 Preliminary estimates from the two surveys sometimes diverge in direction or magnitude of change.
-Annual revisions published each spring tend to bring them in to better alignment.
+Over extended periods they tend to be more aligned.

 Statewide Seasonally Adjusted Labor Force Estimates